-The CSEO must make every effort to work with the noncustodial parent in obtaining a stipulated agreement or agreed judgment using the guidelines contained in this section.
-The case must be referred to the child support attorney to negotiate the monthly amount for the stipulated agreement and agreed judgment, when the noncustodial parent does not agree to the 20% increase or to a lump sum payment.
-If the worker cannot reach an agreement with the noncustodial parent, the child support attorney must schedule an appointment using form A431 to meet with the noncustodial parent.
-If the child support attorney is in the office and able to meet with the noncustodial parent on the day that the child support worker attempts to reach an agreement with him/her, there is no need to schedule a later appointment.
+The child support worker or attorney must make every effort to work with the noncustodial parent in obtaining a stipulated agreement or agreed judgment using the guidelines contained in this section, considering the noncustodial parent's ability to pay.
+The case must be referred to the child support attorney to negotiate the monthly amount for the stipulated agreement and agreed judgment, when the noncustodial parent does not agree to the 20% increase or to a lump sum payment or if the ability to pay determination is made by the child support worker.
+If the cs worker cannot reach an agreement with the noncustodial parent, the child support attorney must schedule an appointment using form A431 to meet with the noncustodial parent.
 The amount agreed upon, through the use of the guidelines contained in this section or through negotiation, must be in addition to the licensee's current support obligation under the latest order for support.

-Application of the guidelines used in this section may be viewed as unjust or inappropriate, if for example, the noncustodial parent has extraordinary medical, psychological, educational or dental expenses, or the noncustodial parent has more than one court ordered child support obligation.
+Application of the guidelines used in this section may be viewed as unjust or inappropriate if it results in a payment that exceeds the parent's ability to pay, or if for example, the noncustodial parent has extraordinary medical, psychological, educational or dental expenses, or the noncustodial parent has more than one court ordered child support obligation.
 When the guidelines used in this section cannot be used, the child support attorney must document the reason on the Contact Entry (CONT) screen in METSS.
 Also, copies of verification of expenses indicated by the noncustodial parent must be scanned to the case record.
+To assist in the determination of the parent's ability to pay, the child support attorney should ask the parent to complete a License Reinstatement Questionnaire- CSE-A475 about his/her current financial circumstances.

-Child support staff attorneys have discretion and are encouraged to waive or reduce the lump sum requirement when a NCP has recently been released from incarceration, if doing so is appropriate in the situation.
-Staff should work with such NCPs for license suspension not to be a barrier to their re-entry into society.
+Child support staff attorneys have discretion and are encouraged to waive or reduce the lump sum requirement when a noncustodial parent has recently been released from incarceration, if doing so is appropriate in the situation.
+Staff should work with such noncustodial parents for license suspension not to be a barrier to their re-entry into society.